yannickl88/blog-articles/drafts/bitwise-flags.md

 }
 ```

 Which of course works, bit adding options will require a new field, which might require creating a compatibility layer for your old data.
-Moreover, checking multiple options at once requires to expressions.
 There is an easier way to do this and it's even more efficient at checking fields.

-This brings me to an old topic which I have to explain to all the new people at some point and even once explained not everybody understand how it actually works.
-So in this post I'm going to explain how to use bitwise operators and how it works.
+This brings me to an old topic which I have to explain to all the new people at some point and even once explained not everybody understands how it actually works.
+So in this post I'm going to explain how to use bitwise operators and how it works internally.

 ## Setup
 Looking back at our example, a couple of changes need to be made.
 Instead of booleans and fields, the `Config` class will contain constants.
 Each constant will be a value fits our formula `2^x` as long as `x` is positive.
 So our first constant will be `2^0` which is `1`.
 The second `2^1` is `2`.
 The third `2^2` is `4` and so on.